ST10108388/Aiden367/README.md

 ## About :sunglasses:
  First year software developer from South Africa.
-Experienced in Java, C#, Python, HTML, and CSS
+Experienced in Java, C#, Python, HTML,CSS, and SQL

 ## Currently Working on ✍️
  * Student portal programme - Java